-'''

-alter session set container=<Oracle_service_name>;

-create user <user_name>identified by <user_password> container=current default tablespace <name_of_default_tablespace> temporary tablespace <name_of_temporary_tablespace>;
+''' create user <user_name>identified by <user_password> container=current default tablespace <name_of_default_tablespace> temporary tablespace <name_of_temporary_tablespace>; '''

-Grant create session to <user_name>;

-Grant select_catalog_role to <user_name>;

-'''

-8. CONFIRM PASSWORD - Confirm the PASSWORD by retyping it here.
+7. PASSWORD - Password of the specified database user 8.
+CONFIRM PASSWORD - Confirm the PASSWORD by retyping it here.
 9. ISPASSIVE - If the value chosen is YES, then the Oracle server under consideration is a passive server in an Oracle cluster.
 No alerts will be generated if the server is not running.
-Measures will be reported as 'Not applicable' by the agent if the server is not up.

-10. DETAILED DIAGNOSIS - To make diagnosis more efficient and accurate, the eG Enterprise suite embeds an optional detailed diagnostic capability.
+Measures will be reported as "Not applicable" by the agent if the server is not up.
+10. To make diagnosis more efficient and accurate, the eG Enterprise suite embeds an optional detailed diagnostic capability.
 With this capability, the eG agents can be configured to run detailed, more elaborate tests as and when specific problems are detected.
 To enable the detailed diagnosis capability of this test for a particular server, choose the On option.
 To disable the capability, click on the Off option.